Where to cuddle and pat a Koala in Sydney | Koala Encounters near Sydney

 Koala Park Sanctuary

-Located in West Pennant Hills, even though you are not allowed to cuddle a Koala in this Sydney wildlife zoo, but you can pat a Koala and also take photos with them at 10:20 am, 11:45 am, 2 pm and 3 pm!
+Located in West Pennant Hills, even though you are not allowed to cuddle a Koala at the Koala Park Sanctuary, but you can pat a Koala and also take photos with them at 10:20 am, 11:45 am, 2 pm and 3 pm!
 The tickets available are $15AUD per child (between 4 to 14 years old), $28AUD per adult and a family pass (2 adults + 2 children) for $77 per person!

 A guide to book a Koala encounter